 Dave Peery is the Managing Director of the Peery Foundation, a family foundation based in Palo Alto, California.
-The Peery Foundation invests in and serves social entrepreneurs and leading organizations in the San Francisco Bay Area and around the world.
-Dave is a regular speaker and blogger, advocating for common sense approaches to funding and serving social entrepreneurs.
-He is a founding member of Big Bang Philanthropy and various other funder collaboratives.
-Dave holds a BA in Latin American Studies from Brigham Young University and served a two-year church mission in Paraguay.
-He currently resides in Bainbridge Island, Washington with his wife Lillie and their five children.
+The Foundation invests in and serves social entrepreneurs and leading organizations along the San Francisco Peninsula and around the world.
+Dave is an advocate for common-sense approaches to funding and serving social entrepreneurs.
+He is a founding member of Big Bang Philanthropy and the Red de Inversores Ángeles, Paraguay’s first network of angel investors.
+Dave is also endeavoring to improve education in Paraguay as a board member of Enseña por Paraguay.
+He currently lives in Asunción, Paraguay with his wife Lillie and their five children.

 Jessamyn Shams-Lau joined the Peery Foundation as its first staff member in 2009, helping to shape the foundation’s initial strategy and portfolios.
-Currently, as Executive Director, Jessamyn is responsible for supporting the Peery Foundation team, guiding overall strategy, and developing a grantee-centric approach across the foundation’s portfolios.
-Jessamyn utilizes her experience as part of the founding Ashoka U team in her hands-on role as a Board Member of BYU’s Ballard Center, where she has created curriculum now taught at both the undergraduate and graduate levels.
+As Executive Director, Jessamyn supports the Peery Foundation team, guides overall strategy, and develops a grantee-centric approach across the foundation’s portfolios.
+Jessamyn uses her experience as part of the founding Ashoka U team in her hands-on role as a Board Member of BYU’s Ballard Center, where she created curriculum now taught at both the undergraduate and graduate levels.
 Jessamyn has a BA in Fine Arts from the University of the Arts London and an MBA from Brigham Young University.

-Jocelyn Rheem joined the Peery Foundation in September 2014 and transitioned to Program Associate in October 2015.
-Jocelyn identifies and supports innovative social entrepreneurs and local leaders in the EPA community, assists Peery's Portfolio Directors, and sources pipeline.
+Jocelyn Curran joined the Peery Foundation in September 2014 and transitioned to Project Manager in September 2018.
+Guided by the foundation's grantee-centric values, Jocelyn manages multiple projects simultaneously, working with internal and external partners to execute projects that add value to grantees beyond grant dollars.
 Previously, Jocelyn worked at The Pew Charitable Trusts.
 She holds a BA in Political Science and History with a minor in Women's Studies from Denison University, an MA in International Policy Studies from the Monterey Institute of International Studies, and a certificate in International Conflict Management from Johns Hopkins SAIS.

-Lindsey Padjen joined the Peery Foundation in September of 2016 as Program Associate.
-Lindsey supports Portfolio Directors and grantees, drawing on her experience at Harder+Company Community Research, conducting program and impact evaluations for nonprofits and government agencies as well as her time at the San Francisco AIDS Foundation, supporting evaluation of local HIV prevention initiatives.
-Her experience in the nonprofit field began as an AmeriCorps member, helping refugees and asylum-seekers access medical and mental health services.
-Lindsey received her B.S. in Clinical Psychology from Westminster College.
+Lindsey Padjen joined the Peery Foundation in September 2016 as Portfolio Associate and transitioned to Portfolio Manager in September 2018.
+Lindsey supports grantees in the Global and Regional Portfolios, drawing on her experience at Harder+Company Community Research where she conducted program and impact evaluations for nonprofits and government agencies, and her time at the San Francisco AIDS Foundation where she supported evaluation of local HIV prevention initiatives.
+Her experience with nonprofits began as an AmeriCorps member, helping refugees and asylum-seekers access medical and mental health services.
+Lindsey received her BS in Clinical Psychology from Westminster College.

 Natalia Schoorl joined the Peery Foundation in July 2016 as Program Assistant.
-Natalia is responsible for supporting the team as they serve the Peery Foundation's grantees and ensuring the smooth operation of the foundation office and internal systems.
-Prior to joining the team, she gained experience in the non-profit world at urban and community forestry non-profit Canopy in Palo Alto, managing tree care and planting events and school programs to teach elementary students the importance of trees.
+Natalia is responsible for ensuring the smooth operation of the foundation office and internal systems, and she supports the team as they serve the Peery Foundation's grantees.
+Previously, Natalia has worked at community forestry non-profits in the Bay Area managing volunteer events and school programs, and as an English language teacher in Castilla-La Mancha, Spain.
 Natalia holds a BA in World Literature and Cultural Studies from the University of California, Santa Cruz.